Paul Abadie: Biography

 In 1845 he became second inspector for the restoration of Notre-Dame de Paris, under the directorship of architects Violet le Duc and Lassus.
 In 1862 he was appointed as the diocesan architect for the Saint André Cathedral of Bordeaux, where he had already restored the facade of the church Saint-Croix (1859–1865).

 In 1871 he became a member of the commission for historical monuments.
 In 1872 he became the general inspector of diocesan buildings, then in 1874 the diocesan architect for Paris, replacing Eugène Viollet-le-Duc, who had resigned from that post.

 In 1873 his entry in the competition for the construction of a basilica on Montmartre, a hill dominating Paris, was selected ahead of 12 other submissions, by Cardinal Joseph Guibert.
 The design became the basis for the Sacré-Cœur, Paris, which Abadie began in 1875 but did not finish.
 In 1874 he replaced Viollet-le-Duc as architect of Notre Dame of Paris.
 In 1875, he was elected to membership of the Académie des Beaux Arts.

-Apart from ecclesiastical and state commissions, Abadie is known to have only accepted one private commission, Mailleberchie Castle, in 1875, which he designed in great detail, as a complete neo-medieval work of art, including stone carvings, gargoyles, stained glass windows, metalwork, wood carvings, furnishings, upholstery, wall fabrics and wallpapers.
+Apart from ecclesiastical and state commissions, Abadie is known to have accepted very few private commissions.
+The most substantial was Mailleberchie Castle, in 1875, which he designed in great detail, as a complete neo-medieval work of art, including stone carvings, gargoyles, stained glass windows, metalwork, wood carvings, furnishings, upholstery, wall fabrics and wallpapers.
+Around 1880 he also undertook the interior refurbishment of Maison Léon Croizet, a cognac merchant's residence in Saint-Même-les-Carrières, producing floor plans, interior woodwork designs, and drawings for the main entrance door; his sketches for the project are held at the Archives Départementales de la Charente.

 Abadie began the Basilica of Sacré Cœur, but he died during its construction, on 3 August 1884, in Chatou, (departement of Yvelines), France.